Skip to main content

 Best practices

-1. Keep conditions simple — Complex logic is hard to debug
+• Keep conditions clear — Complex logic is harder to debug

-4. Consider defaults — Always have a fallback path
+• Use the default branch — Always have a fallback path for unexpected values

 Common patterns